Saving for Retirement

 - As you approach retirement your pensions will usually need to be recast as plans to provide income rather than build up wealth.
 This could mean a different investment strategy and/or in some cases a switch of pension provider.

 Given the frequency of government reforms to pensions, plus your own changing circumstances, regular reviews should be built into your financial planning.

 The value of tax reliefs depends on your individual circumstances.
 Tax laws can change.
 The Financial Conduct Authority does not regulate tax advice.

 The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investment in a registered pension fund is subject to many restrictions on access on how the funds can be used.

 Retirement planning is complicated and has been made even more so by constant changes to the rules.
 We make it our business to stay up-to-date with the latest developments, and to help clients take full advantage of the available tax breaks.
 In particular, we can give guidance on:

 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 12 November 2018 and the proposals in the Autumn 2018 Budget.
+This publication represents our understanding of law and HM Revenue & Customs practice as at 28 March 2019 and the Finance Act 2019.